ngreatorex/PebbleTextWatch/README.md

 Versions:

 [1] I've added a Date Line at the bottom and corrected times at the top of the hour to read 10:02 as 'ten oh two'.
 The weekday is a 2 letter abbreviation.
+(Second picture below)

 [2] Weekday and MM.DD are justified to the outside (left and right respectively) and the weekday is abbreviated as 2 or 3 letters depending on rendered width.

 [3] A line separator has been added between the time and date.
+(First picture below)

 [4] This is version [1] with the date representation changed to DD.MM for non-US users.
 Thanks to James Wigglesworth!